 6 November 2013 at 3.06pm | Comment on this article

-Ted Hughes was one of the twentieth century’s most innovative poets and children’s writers.
+Ted Hughes was one of the twentieth century's most innovative poets and children's writers.
 He wrote more than 90 books, won numerous prizes and fellowships and was appointed Poet Laureate in 1984.
-Julian Philips’s How the Whale Became, a new Royal Opera commission inspired by Ted Hughes’s Creation Tales, will have its world premiere in December.
-Before opening, we take a look at how Hughes’s work has been adapted for stage and screen:
+Julian Philips's How the Whale Became, a Royal Opera commission inspired by Ted Hughes's Creation Tales, had its world premiere in December 2013, and is just one of Hughes's works adapted for stage and screen:

 The Iron Man